Last updated on July 2, 2026

 Virtue of Strength

 Virtue of Loyalty and Virtue of Persistence are your go-tos from Wilds of Eldraine‘s “Virtue” cycle.
-However, if mana doubling is your aim then Virtue of Strength can help out in Standard or Alchemy.
+However, if mana doubling is your aim then Virtue of Strength can help out.
 The adventure has some minor value, but if you can cast the main 7-mana spell, you can triple all of your basic land mana.
 The cost is steep, but if you need a massive amount of mana then this card could help.
 It’s a more protected but altogether weaker version of Nyxbloom Ancient.

-We have the classic and the newer form of similar mana doublers.
+Here are colorshifted versions of the same effect.
 Mana Flare and Heartbeat of Spring are super quick mana doubling enchantments.
-They can come roaring in at a measly 3 mana and help to keep you well ahead of the curve.
+They can come roaring in at a measly 3 mana and help to keep you well ahead of your mana curve.

 There’s not much space to play around the symmetry giving your opponents a ton of mana as well.
 You’ll just have to work to capitalize on it quicker than they can.